-The corporations that are investing or planning to invest in the Big Data initiatives have found that a combination of competencies that execute this Big Data implementation are really difficult to pull together.
-This implies varied competencies like data management and analysis, predictive modeling, visualization, and industrial experience are to be implemented in conjunction to achieve best results.
+The corporations that are investing or planning to invest in Big Data initiatives have found that a combination of competencies that execute this Big Data implementation is really difficult to pull together.
+This implies varied competencies like data management and analysis, predictive modelling, visualization, and industrial experience are to be implemented in conjunction to achieve the best results.

-Also, it is to be noted that a right mix of technologies may deliver the promised results; but, at the same time, the leaders must choose and incorporate a specific business goal for interlocking the set of data sources and technology.
+Also, it is to be noted that the right mix of technologies may deliver the promised results; but, at the same time, the leaders must choose and incorporate a specific business goal for interlocking the set of data sources and technology.
 It is this association that makes the initiative unique.
-It not only brings about linear improvements but also the radical changes in the prevailing business processes and can even result in absolute transposition for long lasting benefits.
-Resultantly, the Big Data project tend to focus on collecting, assimilating and processing the available information that also involves focusing on the two important questions:
+It not only brings about linear improvements but also radical changes in the prevailing business processes and can even result in absolute transposition for long-lasting benefits.
+Resultantly, the Big Data project tends to focus on collecting, assimilating and processing the available information which also involves focusing on two important questions:

 What benefit can be generated from the given data?

 Will the value generated will be more than what it costs us to collect, assimilate and process it?

 In response to the above questions, Big Data providers have created a strong ground via the use of cloud computing at the core.
 It enables corporations to analyze the feasibility and relevance of Big Data solutions in their IT operation sphere at a fraction of the cost that they might have to invest in developing in-house capabilities.